cerner/terra-core/packages/terra-scrollable-container/docs/README.md

 # Terra Scrollable Container

-The terra-scrollable-container component scrollable appropriate styling for standard scrolling css and a refCallback.
+The terra-scrollable-container is a content view that hides data accessible with scrolling and provides a refCallback.

 ## Getting Started